 NURS 214B.
 Educational Program Development in Nursing I. Introduction to curriculum development and instructional design concepts in preparation for the role of educator in an educational institution or health care setting.
 Emphasis will be on instructional design, instructional strategies, and measurement of learner outcomes.
 The first course in a two course sequence.
 Lecture three hours.
 Note: FOCUS alternates between K-12 and higher education.
 Prerequisite: NURS 210A, NURS 212.
-3 units.
+Units: 3.0.

 NURS 214C.
 Educational Program Development in Nursing II.
 Introduction to curriculum development and instructional design concepts in preparation for the role of educator in an educational institution or health care setting.
 Continues emphasis on instructional design, related to curriculum development and implementation, and to program evaluation.
 Lecture three hours.
-Note: FOCUS alternates between K-12 and higher education.
+Note: FO-CUS alternates between K-12 and higher education.
 Prerequisite: NURS 214B.
 Corequisite: NURS 294C.
-3 units.
+Units: 3.0.

 NURS 215.
 Community and Health.
 Examines the reciprocity between individual, family health and health of the community.
 Included is the examination of community as a partner in health.
 Community will be defined and the influence of community on the individual's health will be explored.
 Epidemiological data bases will be identified.
 These data bases will be critiqued and used to develop a profile of populations at risk.
 Lecture two hours.
 Prerequisite: Admission to graduate program or instructor permission.
-Summer Only.
-2 units.
+Units: 2.0.

 NURS 216.
 Vision and Scoliosis Screening.
 Theory and practice of detecting idiopathic scoliosis, and visual disorders resulting from inadequate refraction, ocular mal-alignment, and color deficiency in the school setting.
 The pathophysiology of said conditions will be presented, the nursing role delineated, and opportunities for paired screening practice provided.
-1 unit.
+Units: 1.0.

 NURS 230.
 Advanced Concepts in Pathophysiology.
 Seminar designed to promote the understanding and application of fundamental disease processes and physiological principles in crossclinical settings for the purpose of improving nursing assessments and patient care management.
 Lecture three hours.
-Offered Summer only alternate years.
-3 units.
+Units: 3.0.

 NURS 231.
 Pharmacology for Advanced Practice.
 Conceptual and systematic study of pharmacodynamics, pharmacokinetics, pharmacoeconomics and therapeutic implications for healthcare practitioners.
 Efficient use of traditional and web based pharmaceutical resources is encouraged.
 Designed to meet Board of Registered Nursing requirements for prescriptive privileges.
 Requires familiarity with disease process.
 Lecture three hours.
-Offered alternate years.
-3 units.
+Units: 3.0.

 NURS 232A.
-Advanced Physical Assessment: Infant, Child, Adolescent.
+Advanced Physical Assessment: Infant, Child,

+Adolescent.
 Seminar designed to present techniques related to the physical assessment, in the school or home setting, of the child, age birth through 18 years.
 Emphasis is on the common morbidities and mortalities of these age groups including interrelationship of the physical, emotional and socioeconomic causes of health problems and illnesses.
 Availability of an otoscope and stethoscope required.
 Individual practice required outside of class.
 Lecture three hours.
 Prerequisite: Admission to graduate program or instructor permission.
-Offered summer only alternate years.
-3 units.
+Units: 3.0.

 NURS 232B.
 Advance Physical Assessment: Adult.
 Advanced concepts and skills in health and physical assessment essential to the clinical decision making and caring process for the advanced practice nurse.
 Emphasis on eliciting an accurate and thorough history, considering the client's multiple dimensions.
 Competent physical examination skills and documentation are further developed to provide a data base for nursing diagnoses and clinical judgments in advanced nursing practice.
 Availability of an otoscope and stethoscope required.
 Individual practice required outside of class.
 Note: Additional hours required.
 Prerequisite: Admission to graduate program or instructor permission.
-Offered Summer only alternate years.
-3 units.
+Units: 3.0.

 NURS 268.
 Health Policy and Services.
-Examines issues of health policy, financing, and the organization and delivery of health services in the U.S. 3 units.
+Examines issues of health policy, financing, and the organization and delivery of health services in the U.S. Units: 3.0.